 3. Early crocuses

-In shades of yellow, lilac, deep purple and frosty white, early crocuses are a well-loved winter bloom that's perfect for pots.
+In shades of yellow, lilac, deep purple and frosty white, early crocuses are well-loved winter plants that are perfect for pots.

 Try 'Pickwick', a larger variety with white goblet flowers and purple veining, which will bloom in February in milder regions.
 RHS-award-winning 'Blue Pearl' is another favorite with its silvery-lilac petals and deep yellow throats, or try 'Snow Bunting' for white, star-shaped blooms with sunshine-yellow centers.
 If you love a deeper purple hue, then opt for 'Whitewell Purple', as shown above.